BrianCoyle/IsingBornMachine/README.md

 9. device_name is the Rigetti chip to be used, it also determines the number of qubits to be used: e.g. Aspen-1-2Q-B uses a particular two qubits from the Aspen chip
 10. as_qvm_value determines whether to run on the Rigetti simulator, or the actual Quantum chip
+11. stein_score is the choice of method to compute the Stein Score function, either 'Exact_Score', 'Identity_Score' or           'Spectral_Score', to compute using exact probabilities, inverting Stein's identity, or the spectral method respectively
+12. stein_eigvecs is the number of Nystrom eigenvectors required to compute the Stein Score using the Spectral Method], an      integer typically =6
+13. stein_eta is the regularisation parameter required in the Identity Score method, a small number, typically 0.01
+14. sinkhorn_eps is the regularisation parameter used to compute the Sinkhorn Divergence, between (0, infinity)
 --------------------------------------------------------------------------------------------